A First-Timer’s Guide to the Haut-Koenigsbourg Castle

 • Restrooms are available on-site.

-• There are no elevators or escalators, and several sections with stairs.
+• There are no escalators, and only one elevator.

-• There is a picnic area in the medieval garden.
+• There are no picnic areas in the castle.

 I hope you enjoyed my post and found it helpful.
 Here are some other articles that I think you might find interesting.